vailio/github-upload/README.md

-Learnt a bit about puloading to gethub
+Learnt a bit about puloading to github